AmjustGettingStarted/front-end/js/coding questions.md

 > ` (max, current) => Math.max(max, current): For each element, it compares the current maximum (max) with the current value (current) and keeps the larger one.`

-> `-Infinity: This is the initial value for max, ensuring that even negative numbers in the array will be considered.`
+> `Infinity: This is the initial value for max, ensuring that even negative numbers in the array will be considered.`

 ---